ssgeejr/slothdisco/README.md

    - Install Git
    - Configure SSH keys on Windows
    - Connect your computer securely to GitHub
+   - **Here’s why this is important:** GitHub is your central hub.
+It keeps your code safe, tracks every change you make, and makes it easy to share or ask for help.

 2. [Python Setup](python.md)
    - Install the latest version of Python (3.13.x)
    - Add Python to your PATH
    - Verify the installation
    - Upgrade pip (the Python package manager)
+   - **Here’s why this is important:** Python is the language we’ll use.
+Installing it means your computer understands the code you write and can actually run it.

 3. [PyCharm Setup](pycharm.md)
    - Download and install **PyCharm Community Edition** (the free version)
    - Avoid getting tricked into the paid “Professional” edition
    - Configure your first launch for Python development
+   - **Here’s why this is important:** PyCharm is your workshop.
+It gives you tools to write, run, and debug your code without fighting the computer.

 ---